gerred/armada/README.md

 ## Disclaimer
 This gem is used in production for deployments at Rally Software.
 We like the structure it gives us and the simplicity of the DSL.
 If you feel that we are missing something please open an issue and let's have a discussion about it.
 If you find a bug please submit an issue and if possible a reproducible test case.

-### Known Issues
-* During a deploy (either parallel or rolling) the pull fails to complete and Armada will catch a NilClass exception.
-The deploy will finish, however, it will fail to download the latest image from the registry.
-This means it deploys an older image.

 ## Installation

 ```